vhx/api-documentation/source/includes/_resource.videos.md

 </table>

 <section class="text-2 contain margin-bottom-large">
   <p>A video object has a tracks property.
-This includes subtitles or chapters tracks.
+This includes subtitles.
 A subtitle track is a sidecar WebVTT or SRT file.</p>
   <p>DRM (Digital Rights Management) is available, per request, for an additional cost.
 We support Google Widevine, Adobe Access, and OMA.</p>
 </section>